m-lamonaca/programming-notes/docs/javascript/react/react.md

 // ...
 ```

-**NOTE**: The `key` attribute of the component is needed to identify a particular item.
+> **Note**: The `key` attribute of the component is needed to identify a particular item.
 It's most useful if the list has to be sorted.

 ## Hooks